hysinh/puss-n-boba/README.md

 - ### About Page
   Features the Puss-n-Boba cafe offerings - brief explanation of the three main features of the cafe - cats, boba and Treats, and highlights the potential for using the cafe space for activities such as working/studying/social environment.

+- ### Menu Page
+  Features list of basic boba and treats offered

-- ### Our Cats Page
+- ### Cats Page
   Features brief description of each cat with profile image.
-Creates interest in the cute resident cats for those who are cat-lovers and helps to draw cat lovers to visit the cafe for a chance to interact with the resident cats
+Creates interest in the cute resident cats for those who are cat-lovers and helps to draw cat lovers to visit the cafe for a chance to interact with the resident cats.

-- ### Boba & Treats Menu Page
-  Features list of basic boba and treats offered

 - ### Contact Form
   Features a way for users to send the cafe a message.
 The form requires the collection of the user's full name and email as well as allows a short message to be sent to the cafe.